Ashu-hub/All-About-Java/Concurrency.md

 2. ReentrantReadWriteLock:-
 	This class implements ReadWriteLock interface.
 	Rules for Acquiring Read/ Write Lock:-
-	a) Read Lock:- If no thread acquired the write lock or requested for it, then multiple threads can acquire the read lock.
+	a) Read Lock:- If no thread acquired the write lock or requested for it, then **multiple threads** can acquire the read lock.
-	b) Write Lock:- If no thread is **reading or writing** then only one thread can acquire the write lock.
+	b) Write Lock:- If no thread is **reading or writing** then only **one thread** can acquire the write lock.

 3. StampedLock:-
-	It is introduced in JAva 8.
+	It is introduced in Java 8.
 	It also supports both read or write locks.
 However, lock acquisition method returns a stamp that is used to release a lock or to check if the lock is still valid.
 ```java
 public class StampedLockDemo {